briossant/BAME-OCR/README.md

 CLI usage:

-* a, all                   Apply all the filters for the OCR
+* a, all: Apply all the filters for the OCR
-* i, input [filename]      Input file
+* i, input [filename]: Input file
-* o, output [filename]     Output file
+* o, output [filename]: Output file
-* h, help                  Display this help message
+* h, help: Display this help message
-* v, version               Display version information
+* v, version: Display version information
-* g, greyscale             Convert the image to grayscale
+* g, greyscale: Convert the image to grayscale
-* bw, blackwhite           Convert the image to black and white
+* bw, blackwhite: Convert the image to black and white
-* c, contrast              Adjust the image contrast
+* c, contrast: Adjust the image contrast
-* gb, gaussianblur         Apply Gaussian blur to the image
+* gb, gaussianblur: Apply Gaussian blur to the image
-* b, bright                Adjust the image brightness
+* b, bright: Adjust the image brightness
-* ag, arroundgaussianblur  Apply Gaussian blur to the image
+* ag, arroundgaussianblur: Apply Gaussian blur to the image
-* r, rotate [angle]        Rotate the image
+* r, rotate [angle]: Rotate the image
-* ca, canny                Apply Canny filters to the image
+* ca, canny: Apply Canny filters to the image

 ### XOR Neural Network